HTLC Member Honors Parents With Gifts for Children

-These staggering facts led HTLC member Sande Schoenecker to make a memorial gift in honor of her parents for the continued purchase of cuddle+kind dolls.
+These staggering facts led Holy Trinity member Sande Schoenecker to make a memorial gift in honor of her parents for the continued purchase of cuddle+kind dolls.

 The Joy of Giving